 What is the recording process like?
 And does it vary much from company to company?

-What’s next for Gavin Hammon?
+What’s next for Brian Sommer?
 Have you any other exciting projects coming up?

 To finish up as we are Ireland’s biggest Independent Video Game publication we do like to ask everyone if you have any connection to Ireland?
 Ever been here on holidays?
 Or planning any trips soon?

-If you would like us to include any contact details so our readers can keep up to date with what you’re currently working on.
+If you would like us to include and contact details so our readers can keep up to date with your work?

 Please Join us on your Social Platform of choice